NyanKaungSet/Tester/README.md

 | something | something |

 Cells' widths can be vary, as shown below.
-But the output will be the same.<br>
+The output will be the same.<br>
 `| header 01 | header 02 |`<br>
 `|---|----------------|`<br>
 `| lorem ipsum | something |`<br>